jwithington/personal-goals/happy-moments/happy-moments.md

 032916
 ---
 Those moments during Pinegrove and The World Is a Beautiful Place and I Am No Longer Afraid to Die when I could feel the chills spread.
 I love live music so much.

+033116
+---
+Surprised Erin by joining her at the park -- she was so happy!
+Tot was, too.